Teaching and Learning is at the heart of what we at Bottisham Village College, as outlined in our evidence informed Teaching and Learning Strategy.

 • Creating a high challenge, low threat environment where students are supported to think deeply and make their learning visible

-• Helping students to better understand aspects of metacognition through the use of platforms and programmes such as Elevate, Seneca and Maths Watch
+• Helping students to better understand aspects of metacognition through the use of platforms and programmes such as Seneca and Sparx Maths

 • Emphasising the importance of Articulacy; using GL assessment data and articulacy strategies to ensure all students can both access, and be challenged by, our curriculum